-Lancaster Royal Grammar School, Cambridge University and UCL
+Lancaster Royal Grammar School, then Cambridge University and then UCL for a PhD

 How would you describe yourself in 3 words?